JFormDesigner/miglayout/quickstart.md

 ```

 will make the row gap 15 pixels high.
 You can even make the gap
-"pushing" by specifying for instance "*wrap push*".
+"pushing" by specifying for instance `"wrap push"`.

 Merging and Splitting Cells
 ===========================